Rishavkapil/DevOps_Notes/jenkins/What is Jenkins.md

 1. **Checkout :**  This phase consist of retrieving the latest version of the source code from the version control system (such as Git ) to begin the pipeline process.

 2. **Build :**  In this stage, source code is compiled and built into executable artifacts or packages.
-	*  artifacts are the files generated during the build process, such as compiled binaries , test reports , configuration files etc.
+	*  artifacts are the files generated during the build process, such as compiled binaries, test reports , configuration files etc.

 3. **Test :** Test Stage includes various types of tests including unit tests, integration tests etc.